 - X-Men Origins: Wolverine briefly featured a series of holding cells that combine this trope and Tailor-Made Prison.
-Each cells was made capable of holding their individual mutant occupant.
+Each cell was made capable of holding their individual mutant occupant.

 - The Ghostbusters' containment unit holds all the ghosts they capture.

 - General Zod and his cronies are banished to the Phantom Zone in the 1978 Superman movie.
 The Phantom Zone is portrayed as an interdimensional wasteland with no hope of escape.
 Unless, of course, someone therein is needed by the plot, in which case, the Phantom Zone is a horrible vacation spot.

 - Azkaban in the Harry Potter universe is a prison for evil wizards, guarded by the soul-sucking dementors.